FARGO

 FRR (Flight Readiness Review)

-During the Flight Readiness Review, FARGO's flight readiness was evaluated one final time.
-After a successful review, it was time to declare: Ready for launch!
+The flight readiness review was to check FARGO's airworthiness one last time.
+After a successful inspection, it was time to say: Ready for launch!

 Launch!

 Up we go!
-In March 2023, the FARGO team finally witnessed the launch live at Cape Canaveral.
-FARGO was successfully delivered to the ISS aboard the SpaceX resupply mission CRS-27.
+In March 2023, the time has finally come: the FARGO team was allowed to attend the launch live at Cape Canaveral.
+FARGO was successfully delivered to the ISS aboard the SpaceX CRS-27 resupply mission.

 Ferrofluids